-Reviewed by Rectorate Team 16/12/13 Received and Endorsed by Academic Committee 5/3/14 Approved by Senate 19/3/14 AUTHOR Senior Academic Quality Advisor VERSION 1.0 DATE January 2014 Links to QAA Quality Code Predominantly Chapter B7, Chapter B6 6, also B3, B8, B10 Version Updates Summary of Minor Revisions Endorsed by V2 Details regarding regulations removed and replaced by live links Guidance note included about the number of Faculty External Examiners Minor Modification regarding Academic Committee March 2016 V3 Summary of Revisions: - updated links and corrected colleague details - clarification of the role of APABs and IECs in line with University TBC V4 regulations Summary of Minor Revisions: - Error messages in Contents list removed - Broken links updated - Wording under Induction "a copy of "induction and update form for external examiners" TBC V5 Summary of Major Revisions - Document amended to incorporate the key guidance from UKSCQA in 2022.
+Reviewed by Rectorate Team 16/12/13 Received and Endorsed by Academic Committee 5/3/14 Approved by Senate 19/3/14 AUTHOR Senior Academic Quality Advisor VERSION 1.0 DATE January 2014 Links to QAA Quality Code Predominantly Chapter B7, Chapter B6, also B3, B8, B10 Version Updates Summary of Minor Revisions Endorsed by V2 Details regarding regulations removed and replaced by live links Academic Committee March 2016 Guidance note included about the number of Faculty External Examiners Minor Modification regarding termination of appointments V3 Summary of Revisions: - updated links and corrected colleague details - clarification of the role of APABs and IECs in line with University regulations TBC V4 Summary of Minor Revisions: - Error messages in Contents list removed - Broken links updated - Wording under Induction "a copy of "induction and update form for external examiners" added TBC V5 Summary of Major Revisions - Document amended to incorporate the key guidance from UKSCQA in 2022.
 Specifically, to detail the responsibilities of External Examiners and of Liverpool Hope University in defining and supporting the role. - Other less significant changes to update the document in light of current provision at Hope. - Recourse to VC and then Chair of Governing Council for External Examiners who have serious concerns before reporting to external bodies.
 Proposed for consideration 14/12/22